koblibri/distributed_rl/README.md

 > ./custom_nrp_installer.sh start_fast_test

 for a quick test without the self learning of robots.
+This feature is only executable on the *testing* branch.

 You can then monitor the experiment in the terminals or viewing the simulation in the standard NRP-website on [172.19.0.2:9000/#/esv-private](172.19.0.2:9000/#/esv-private).